Ahmed-Oraby/store-front-api/README.md

 -   Run `yarn start` to start the development server.

--   Now you have the proper schema on the database, you can start using the API endpoints as describes inside 'Requirements.md'.
+-   Now you have the proper schema on the database, you can start using the API endpoints as described inside [REQUIREMENTS](REQUIREMENTS.md).